 The Chinese CDC study shows the highest mortality rate of COVID 19 at 14.8% in those 80 and older; and “among those ages 70 to 79, the COVID-19 death rate in China seems to be about 8%.”
 The mortality rates fall sharply from there, with no mortality in children under 9 years old.
 And the number of cases in China are steadily declining now.
-Indicating that the season, for them, is most likely winding to a close.
+Indicating that the first season for them, is most likely winding to a close.
 Compare that with a 74.8% mortality for individuals over 70 years of age in influenza, and the rest of the flu statistics highlighted above.

 It is not my intent to minimize any of these illnesses or deaths, (whether from flu or from COVID19) to negate any of the reasonable measures imposed to limit them, or to minimize the burden on the healthcare system—simply to put things in perspective.